-A Reflection on Twenty-ninth Sunday in Ordinary Time
+A Reflection on The Thirty-third Sunday in Ordinary Time

 From Fr.
 Eric Asamoah